CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 **Part 1.
 Installation of Open JDK**

+When downloading the JDK and JRE, **do not** choose the defaults, rather be sure to choose Open JDK16 and Open J9.
+Run the appropriate installers for your operating system.

 [Download the current version of Java](https://adoptopenjdk.net/archive.html).

-Do **not** choose the defaults, rather be sure to choose Open JDK16 and Open J9.
-Run the appropriate installers for your operating system.

 Set your JAVA_HOME environment variable.

 On a MAC, JAVA_HOME is set within the .bash_profile of your home